Witness recalls panic after children swept to sea in Oregon

 A family visiting from Portland had been storm-watching on the remote beach Saturday when a powerful wave caught them by surprise, sweeping the father, his 4-year-old son and his 7-year-old daughter into the surf.

-A responding police officer pulled the girl from the waves, but she was pronounced dead at a hospital.
-The boy’s body has not been found and on Monday the U.S. Coast Guard discontinued the search.
-The father, Jeremy Stiles, 47, survived.
+A police officer pulled the girl from the waves, but she died at a hospital.
+The boy’s body has not been found, and the U.S. Coast Guard has stopped searching for him.
+The father, Jeremy Stiles, 47, survived and is recovering from hypothermia at a hospital.

 “It’s a dangerous beach.
 It’s a thing that people have to be aware of in winter at the beach at the Oregon coast.
-There’s dangerous waves and when the signs are up, people have a tendency to walk right by,” said Cornelius, who recalled seeing the family heading toward the beach a few minutes earlier as she returned from photographing the waves.
+There’s dangerous waves, and when the signs are up, people have a tendency to walk right by,” said Cornelius, who recalled seeing the family heading toward the beach a few minutes earlier as she returned from photographing the waves.

 “It was tragic, just absolutely tragic.”

-Note: This story has been corrected to say the Coast Guard discontinued the search over the weekend, not Monday.